MrPio/Scheda-D-D-5e-Backend/README.md

 In _compose up_ **-d option**, or _detached mode_, enables the creation and initiation of containers that run in the background, thus freeing up the terminal for other tasks.

+### How to refresh containers with latest changes:

 These commands, executed sequentially, copy the contents of the src directory to the _/usr/src/app/_ directory of both the API and Websocket containers, and then restart the two containers to apply any changes to the copied files.
 - `docker cp .\src\ api:/usr/src/app/;`
 - `docker cp .\src\ websocket:/usr/src/app/;`